-7. Provide communication on security issues: generally, people think that "security" only means "confidentiality".
-For developers and tech roles, it means "integrity".
-But not many consider the last part: availability.
+7. Provide communication on security issues: generally, people think that security only means confidentiality.
+For developers and tech roles, it means integrity.
+However, not many consider the last part: availability.

-However, ensuring that our application, product, and service is available is very much part of security guarantees.
+Ensuring that our application, product and service is available is very much part of guaranteeing security.
 The ISO27001 certification also includes a business security and incident response section.